 How do you determine whether the residuals are random in regression analysis?
 It’s pretty simple, just check that they are randomly scattered around zero for the entire range of fitted values.
 When the residuals center on zero, they indicate that the model’s predictions are correct on average rather than systematically too high or low.
 Regression also assumes that the residuals follow a normal distribution and that the degree of scattering is the same for all fitted values.

 The residual plot below clearly has a pattern!

 If you know the fitted value, you can use it to predict the residual.
-For instance, fitted values near 5 and 10 tend to have positive residuals.
-Fitted values near 7 tend to have negative values.
+For instance, fitted values near 5 and 10 tend to have positive residuals while fitted values near 7 tend to have negative values.
 If they were truly random, you wouldn’t be able to make these predictions.

 This residual plot indicates that the independent variables do not capture the entire deterministic component.
-Some of the explanatory information has leaked over to the supposedly random error.
+Unfortunately, some of the explanatory information has leaked over to the supposedly random error.
 There are a variety of reasons why a model can have this problem.
 The possibilities include a missing:

 To fix the problem, you need to identify the missing information, variable, or higher-order term and include it in the model.
 After you correct the problem and refit the model, the residuals should look nice and random!
 It might require subject-area knowledge and research to do this.
 The solution is very particular to your research.